-Your course will need to be maintained throughout the duration of the semester.
-Though this may include different aspects or approaches when teaching in different formats, locations, or modalities, you'll spend time in most courses:
+Your course will need to be maintained throughout the duration.
+Though this may include different aspects or approaches when teaching in different formats, locations, or modalities, in most courses you’ll need to:

-- Ensuring that you have regular learner-educator, learner-learner, and learner-content interactions.
+- Ensure that you have regular learner-educator, learner-learner, and learner-content interactions.

-- Promptly grading and providing feedback (via grade center or box view) on learner work to foster future success.
+- Promptly grade and provide feedback (via grade center or box view) on learner work to foster future success.

-- Monitoring learner attendance, participation, and performance, communicating to learners as appropriate on related trends.
+- Monitor learner attendance, participation, and performance, communicating to learners as appropriate on related trends.
 The Performance Dashboard in Blackboard may be helpful to track interaction with online content and activities.

-- Submitting significant concerns about a learner's health, well-being, safety and/or academic success to the CARE Team.
+- Submit significant concerns about a learner's health, well-being, safety and/or academic success to the CMU Care Team.

-- Requesting a CETL course observation or learner survey to gain in progress feedback on your course design and teaching methodology.
+- Request a CETL course observation or learner survey to gain in progress feedback on your course design and teaching methodology.

 At the End of Your Course

-Again, these are tasks that will likely need to be completed at the end of a course or after a course closes, regardless of modality:
+These are tasks that will likely need to be completed at the end of a course or after a course closes:

-- Grading and submitting grades to the Registrar before the due date.
+- Grading and submitting grades to the Registrar's Office before the due date.

 - Downloading the Blackboard grade center, or otherwise archiving grade records for yourself.
-You may also want to export/archive course content from Blackboard because content is purged after a year- and-one-semester passes.
+You may also want to export/archive course content from Blackboard because content is purged.